 Jason joined Watsi on September 15th, 2013.
-Five years ago, Jason became the 435th member to automatically support a new Watsi patient every month.
-Since then, 5,393 more people have become monthly donors!
-Jason's most recent donation traveled 8,300 miles to support Lay, a day laborer from Burma, to fund glaucoma and cataract treatment.
+Eight years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jason's most recent donation traveled 8,500 miles to support Regina, a middle-aged farmer from Kenya, to fund a mastectomy to fight her breast cancer.